SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

    return x+y
 ```

-The type expressions does not need an import statement and might make it simpler to read for complex types, however, it is not fully backwards compatiple.
+The type expressions does not need an import statement and might make it simpler to read for complex types, however, it
+is not fully backwards compatible.

 Finally, since this is a very generic function it also works on `numpy` arrays ect. we can always default to the `Any`
 type if we are not sure about all the specific types that a function can take